MichalPokojny/MyProject1/README.md

   The live link can be found here - https://michalpokojny.github.io/MyProject1/

   - The site can be also deployed on GitPod.
 The steps to deploy are as follows:
-   - In the gitpod workspace click on the index.html
+   - In the gitpod workspace go to MyProject1 click on the index.html
-   - Once opened, in the commander type: python3 -m http.server
+   - Once opened, in the terminal type: python3 -m http.server
-   - When the message is shown click on make public and click on the link
+   - Local link will appear in the terminal, click on it and the webpage will open in a new tab